-Broadway is often referred to as the 'Jewel of the Cotswold' and the 'show village of England'.
-Broadway is well known for its excellent art galleries, antique and modern furniture stores such as OKA (owned by Lady Astor) which is set in a beautiful Georgian House on the High Street and let's not forget all the wonderful restaurants, cafe's, deli's, pubs and gift shops.
+Broadway is often referred to as the 'Jewel of the Cotswolds' and the 'show village of England'.
+It is well known for its excellent art galleries, antique and modern furniture stores such as OKA (owned by Lady Astor), which is set in a beautiful Georgian House on the High Street.
+And let's not forget all the wonderful restaurants, cafe's, delis, pubs and gift shops.

-The village is in an official Area of Outstanding Natural Beauty so is perfectly placed for exploring the many beautiful towns and villages of the Cotswolds, as well as Stratford-upon-Avon, the birthplace of William Shakespeare and the royal spa town of Cheltenham which is great for theatre and retail therapy.
+The village is in an official Area of Outstanding Natural Beauty so is perfectly placed for exploring the many beautiful towns and villages of the Cotswolds, as well as Stratford-upon-Avon, the birth place of William Shakespeare and the royal spa town of Cheltenham which is great for theatre and retail therapy.
 Chipping Campden, Moreton-in-Marsh, Bourton-on-the-Water and Stow-on-the-Wold are all a short drive away.

 A legacy of the Broadway Artists' Colony; the village has several of the country's best art galleries as well as the aforementioned restaurants, pubs and tea shops, plus a range of gift and clothes shops.
 Relaxation, retail therapy and good food and drink make Broadway a very popular place to stay throughout the year.

 The Vale of Evesham is the fruit and vegetable basket of England and has for many centuries supported a number of communities that have thrived on its fertile soil.
-Drained by the River Avon and with the town of Evesham as its centre, the Vale includes land in south Worcestershire, south Warwickshire and north Gloucestershire.
+Drained by the River Avon and with the town of Evesham as its centre, the Vale spans south Worcestershire, south Warwickshire and north Gloucestershire.

 The Cotswolds are a range of hills in west-central England, sometimes called the 'Heart of England'.
 The name Cotswold means 'sheep enclosure in rolling hillsides'.The area is defined by the bedrock of Jurassic limestone that creates a type of grassland habitat rare in the UK and that is quarried for the golden coloured Cotswold stone.
 It contains unique features derived from the use of this mineral; the predominantly rural landscape contains beautiful stone-built villages, historical towns and stately homes and gardens.